01 of 06

 San Diego celebrates the 4th of July in a big way, with their Big Bay Fireworks show, launching aerial displays from four barges around the bay.
 The best places to watch are North San Diego Bay, Shelter Island, and Harbor Island.
 Or why not watch them on a dinner cruise with Hornblower?Continue to 6 of 6 below.

 06 of 06

 These are a few more places in Southern California that have fun things to do for the holiday:

 Big Bear: California's fifth-largest 4th of July fireworks display happens at Big Bear Lake in the mountains above Los Angeles.
 Check the schedule at the Big Bear website.

-Unusual Fourth of July Parade: In the town of Avalon on Catalina Island, golf carts outnumber cars as the primary form of transportation, so what else could they hold, but a golf cart parade?
+Unusual Fourth of July Parade: In the town of Avalon on Catalina Island, golf carts outnumber cars so what else could they hold but a golf cart parade?
 It's followed by a barbecue and music at the Casino, with fireworks viewing from the balcony.
 You'll find details about it on the Catalina Chamber website.

 KABOOM in Pomona: KABOOM celebration at the Pomona Fairplex is a night of exciting shows on the Fourth of July complete with Monster Trucks and Motocross

 Have a Presidential Fourth: The Ronald Reagan Library in Simi Valley offers a fun look into American politics and the Presidency - and they've got a real Air Force One airplane on display.
-On Independence Day, they offer special patriotic concerts and family entertainment, with free... admission to the outdoor activities.
-Find out more about visiting the Reagan Library.
+On Independence Day, they offer special patriotic concerts and... family entertainment, with free admission to the outdoor activities.